-- Chapter 11 introduces Enterprise Management Systems, and the Artix integration with BMC Patrol. - Chapter 12 describes how to configure your Artix environment for integration with BMC Patrol. - Chapter 13 describes how to configure your BMC Patrol environment for integration with Artix. - Chapter 14 describes how to extend an Artix BMC Patrol integration from a test environment to a production environment
+- "Integrating with BMC Patrol[TM]" introduces Enterprise Management Systems, and the Artix integration with BMC Patrol. - "Configuring Artix for BMC Patrol" describes how to configure your Artix environment for integration with BMC Patrol. - "Using the Artix BMC Patrol Integration" describes how to configure your BMC Patrol environment for integration with Artix. - "Extending to a BMC Production Environment" describes how to extend an Artix BMC Patrol integration from a test environment to a production environment https://supportline.microfocus.com/productdoc.aspx.